 Technology cost and performance forecasts.
 As LED performance improves and cost declines, LED lamps become more attractive to consumers relative to traditional technologies (a factor captured by the econometric logit model).
 A critical input into the model, therefore, is the forecast of LED technology’s cost and performance.
 Navigant used the forecast projected in DOE’s Solid-State Lighting Research and Development: Multi-Year Program Plan.
+Figure 5 shows the forecasted decline in cost for LED lamps and luminaires.
+Note that the cost is given in dollars per kilo-lumen.
+While LED costs are declining substantially, efficacy is also increasing dramatically, leading to the exponential decline in cost per lumen shown in Figure 5.

 Figure 5.
 Projections of LED Cost and Efficacy